Kanban For Projects and Tasks

-Workzone’s Kanban view provides a more visual, intuitive way to track tasks across a variety of workflows.
-Using the powerful Stage field provide a flexible means to manage tasks across projects.
+Workzone’s Kanban view provides a more visual, intuitive way to track projects and tasks across a variety of workflows.
+Using the powerful Stage field provide a flexible means to manage projects and tasks across the portfolio.
 With it's intuitive approach to tracking progress, Kanban in Workzone helps teams stay organized and aligned at every stage of their work.

 Accessing Kanban View